 There are different kinds of heart problems that tend to affect different body parts.
-Here is a run down some of the common types of problems that cause heart disease.
+Here is a rundown of some of the common types of problems that cause heart disease.

 Coronary Artery Disease – The role of the coronary arteries is to provide nutrients and oxygen to the heart.
-The condition arises when due to plaque deposit damage the arteries as they narrow them thus cutting the supply of nutrients and oxygen to the heart.
+The condition arises when plaque deposits damage the arteries as they narrow them thus cutting the supply of nutrients and oxygen to the heart.

 Pulmonary Stenosis – This condition is caused when the pulmonary valve is too tight making it difficult for the heart to pump blood into the pulmonary artery.
 If an infant suffers from this condition severe in nature then he or she can turn them blue.

-Arrhythmia – It is a result of irregularity in heartbeat.
-The heart can lose its rhythm due to reasons like heart beating too fast (tachycardia), heart beating too slow(bradycardia), fibrillation or premature ventricular contractions.
+Arrhythmia – It is a result of irregularity in the heartbeat.
+The heart can lose its rhythm due to reasons like the heart beating too fast (tachycardia), heart beating too slow(bradycardia), fibrillation, or premature ventricular contractions.

-Mitral Valve Prolapse – This is a condition which rarely needs treatment as it is not life threatening.
-In this condition the valves between the left ventricle and left atrium does not fully close but simply bulges in upward direction or back into the atrium.
+Mitral Valve Prolapse – This is a condition that rarely needs treatment as it is not life-threatening.
+In this condition, the valves between the left ventricle and left atrium do not fully close but simply bulges in an upward direction or back into the atrium.

-Mitral Regurgitation – When the mitral valve does not close as tightly as it should, it causes mitral incompetence or regurgitation or insufficiency.
-This causes the blood to flow backwards into the heart when it should move out of it.
-As a result, a person suffering from this condition often feels tired or out of breadth.
+Mitral Regurgitation – When the mitral valve does not close as tightly as it should, it causes mitral incompetence or regurgitation, or insufficiency.
+This causes the blood to flow backward into the heart when it should move out of it.
+As a result, a person suffering from this condition often feels tired or out of breath.